nyu-ossd-s18/project_evaluation/matplotlib_evaluation.md

 __What is the purpose of the project:__

-Matplotlib is an open source alternative
+Matplotlib is an open source alternative that provides users with a Python 2D plotting library which produces publication quality figures.